ISRIB: Discovery

-Further research on the drug by Sidrauski has shown that the molecule restored memory formation in mice months after traumatic brain injuries.
-It also has shown potential in treating neurodegenerative diseases such as Alzheimer's, Parkinson's, and Lou Gehrig's disease (also known as amyotrophic lateral sclerosis, or ALS).
-In mice, it has reduced age-related cognitive decline and given healthy mice improved memory.
-Research on ISRIB by Sidrauski continues at Calico.
+It was discovered by Carmela Sidrauski in the laboratory of Peter Walter at University of California, San Francisco (UCSF) through a semi-automated screening of a large library of small molecules seeking inhibitors of PERK signalling; it was found to block the integrated stress response when measured by eIF2α phosphorylation with an IC_{50} of 5 nM.
+It has been shown to inhibit eIF2α phosphorylation-induced stress granule (SG) formation.

 Mechanism of action

 Cryo-EM structures of ISRIB bound to eIF2B indicates that ISRIB staples together two tetrameric eIF2B (βγδε) subcomplexes into a 8-meric complex (βγδε)_{2}, which is more amenable to binding EIF2B alpha subunits.
 As a result, ISRIB accelerates the assembly of EIF2B into an active 10-meric form, thereby increasing the amount of active EIF2B.
 Because phosphorylation of eIF2α exerts its effects by depleting the stock of active EIF2B, increasing the EIF2B supply would reverse its effects.
 ISRIB does not increase the total supply of EIF2B, so in cell cultures with very high levels of stress, the ISR can still proceed after the inactivating the cell's entire stock of EIF2B.